TNorth1/expense-tracker-cli/README.md

 ## Installation

+**Note: This application has currently only been tested on Linux systems.**

-1. Install the Tkinter dependency (if not already included):
+1. Install the Tkinter dependency (if not already installed):

 - Debian/Ubuntu-based distributions: